adap/flower/framework/docs/source/how-to-use-json-output.rst

 ``flwr ls`` JSON output
 -----------------------

 The |flwr_ls|_ command lists all the runs in the current project.
-By default, the command list the details of one provided run ID or all runs in a Flower federation in a tabular format:
+Similar to ``flwr run``, if the app path argument is not passed to ``flwr ls``, the current working directory is used as the Flower app directory.
+By default, the command list the details of all runs in a Flower federation in a tabular format:

 .. code-block:: bash